 - Hunting Orienteering Skills Challenge: Participants will be required to demonstrate their knowledge of outdoor skills by completing a written test and accomplishing field compass skills at pre-determined outdoor stations.
-A participant may request to have the written test read to them. - 2) The Hunting Orienteering Skills Challenge will be conducted with participants taking bearings with their compass.
+A participant may request to have the written test read to them. - 2) The Hunting Orienteering Skills Challenge will be conducted with participants taking field bearings with their compass and also using their compasses for mapping.
 Participants may also be asked to close a triangle, identify map symbols, or define words (i.e. contour lines, scale, or declination).